mikeasilva/playbill/README.md

 ![](README_files/figure-gfm/figure-3-1.png)<!-- -->

-There is definately a positive correlation between the previous and current week’s box office revenue.
+There is definitely a positive correlation between the previous and current week’s box office revenue.
 The regression line (blue line above) is similar to the rule of thumb line (in red).
 Let’s see how the regression model preformed with more data: